During the consumption process, Paperless tries to guess some of the attributes of the document it’s looking at. To do this it uses two approaches:

 Which algorithm you want to use when matching text to the OCR’d PDF.
 Here, “any” looks for any occurrence of any word provided in the PDF, while “all” requires that every word provided appear in the PDF, albeit not in the order provided.
 A “literal” match means that the text you enter must appear in the PDF exactly as you’ve entered it, and “regular expression” uses a regex to match the PDF.
 If you don’t know what a regex is, you probably don’t want this option.

-When using the “any” or “all” matching algorithms, you can search for terms that
+When using the “any” or “all” matching algorithms, you can search for terms

-a match text of
+defining a match text of

-"Bank of America" BofA using the “any” algorithm, will match
+"Bank of America" BofA using the “any” algorithm,

-documents containing “Bank of South America”.
+not match documents containing “Bank of South America”.

 Then just save your tag/correspondent and run another document through the consumer.
 Once complete, you should see the newly-created document, automatically tagged with the appropriate data.